Key Takeaway

 Starting now offers several advantages.
 First, you begin losing weight immediately rather than waiting.
 Every month of untreated obesity carries metabolic consequences, from worsening insulin resistance to accumulating liver fat to increasing cardiovascular risk.
 The health benefits of weight loss begin with the first pounds lost, not at some future threshold.

 Second, you gain experience with GLP-1 class medications.
-You will learn how your body responds to appetite suppression, how to manage GI side effects, how to adjust your eating habits, and how to structure your nutrition around reduced caloric intake.
+You'll learn how your body responds to appetite suppression, how to manage GI side effects, how to adjust your eating habits, and how to structure your nutrition around reduced caloric intake.
 All of this knowledge transfers directly to retatrutide because the GLP-1 component is shared across all these medications.

-Third, if you do eventually switch to retatrutide, you will be doing so from a healthier baseline.
+Third, if you do eventually switch to retatrutide, you'll be doing so from a healthier baseline.
 Starting retatrutide at 250 pounds after already losing 30 pounds on tirzepatide is a fundamentally different proposition than starting at 280 pounds with no prior treatment.
 Your metabolic health, medication tolerance, and lifestyle habits will all be in better shape.

 Build the Habits That Maximize Any Medication